decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 ```

 ### Aliases
 This schema allows including alternate identifiers for ecosystem participants.
 This helps facilitate adjustments to underlying infrastructure for participant DIDs.
-Each DID listed should be considered to be a fully equivilent DID to the main identifier used in the document.
+Each DID listed should be considered to be a fully equivalent DID to the main identifier used in the document.

 ```json
 ...